System Clock and Time Protocols

 Setting the System Clock Manually

-The clock set command manually configures the system clock time and date, in local time.
-Any NTP servers properly configured on the switch override time that is manually entered.
+The clock set command manually configures the system clock time and date in local time.
+Manually enter any NTP servers properly configured on the switch override time.

 Example